seansimkus/Shopify-Challange/README.md

 """
 ```

-The preferred method for this calculation should be to use the median, which is not affected by outliers.
 When using this method, the value comes out to $284, which seems more reasonable given the context.

 ---